arcee-ai/mergekit/README.md

 This provides basic tokenizer selection but lacks the fine-grained control of the modern `tokenizer` field.

+#### Unsafe embedding truncation

+`mergekit-yaml config.yml output/ --unsafe-truncate-embeddings` opts into tokenizer-unaware truncation.
+It discards trailing slices along each parameter's `vocabulary_axis` to match the smallest input; all other dimensions must match.
+Token IDs are not checked; every retained ID must have the same meaning in every input.
+Use tokenizer configuration to align tokens when this is not guaranteed.

+- Disabled by default and independent of `--allow-crimes`.
+- If `tokenizer` or `tokenizer_source` is configured, tokenizer alignment takes precedence and this option has no effect.
+- Each truncation logs the tensor name and original and retained shapes.
+- Configs and tokenizers are copied without adjusting vocabulary sizes or token IDs.
+They may disagree with the truncated weights, preventing the output from loading or generating correctly.

+For direct Python callers, `mergekit.merge_methods.preprocessing.truncate_vocabulary(group)` performs the same preprocessing on a `TensorGroup` with `vocabulary_axis` set.
+It returns borrowed views, preserving input IDs and base designation.
+Merge methods require matching tensor shapes.

 ### Chat Template Configuration

 The optional `chat_template` field allows overriding the chat template used for the merged model.